sgmurphy/wordpress-plugins/ai-engine/readme.txt

 == Features ==

-* OpenAI: GPT-4 Turbo, GPT-4 Vision, GPT-3.5 Turbo, GPT-3, etc...
+* OpenAI: GPT-4 Turbo, GPT-4 Vision, GPT-3.5 Turbo, GPT-3, etc.
-* OpenRouter: Claude, Gemini, Mistral, GPTs, etc...
+* OpenRouter, Google Gemini, Hugging Face
 * Add easily an ChatGPT-like chatbot to your website
 * Generate fresh and engaging content for your site
 * Use the AI Copilot to help you tweak your content, build images, and more